RobertDober/robertdober.github.io/20211021-fibonacci-a-great-tech-test.md

 ### Passing with style

-There are two key observations about the matrixes we use:
+There are two key observations about the matrices we use:

 1. They are all of the form `((a, b), (b, c))`, therefore  we can write the product of such matrices as